Two plead guilty in ongoing conspiracy case

 Others included in the case are Michael Chambers, 44, of Livermore, James Rachal, 62, of Livermore, Nathan Humphrey, 37, of Hartford and Steven Strong, 54, of Livermore.

-Troy Edmonds, 45, of Cleaton pled guilty to the amended charge of trafficking in a controlled substance in the first degree for methamphetamine of two or more grams on July 11 and was sentenced to five years in prison, with credit of 25 days served in custody.
+Troy Edmonds, 45, of Cleaton pled guilty to the amended charge of trafficking in a controlled substance in the first degree for methamphetamine of two or more grams on July 11 and was sentenced to five years in prison, with credit of 25 days served.

 A total of 11 arrest warrants have been obtained for individuals involved in the case, according to the McLean County Sheriff’s Office, with four individuals still at large.